gocodeup/MySQL_Lesson/1_Design_and_Installation.md

 MySQL is optimized for a 64-bit architecture, but a 32-bit version is available for legacy hardware.
 64-bit CPU's allow far better access to resources such as memory, caches, etc.
-4-8 processing units(cores or physical CPU's)- more is not always better because of concurrency contention issues, though as MySQL improves, this guideline might change.
+4 or more processing units(cores or physical CPU's).

 **Memory Considerations**